darshanrao/AI-Space-Search-Engine/README.md

 AstroBio Explorer is a **conversational research assistant** for space biology.

 * You ask scientific questions in natural language.
-* It finds relevant NASA bioscience papers, retrieves key information using a RAG pipeline, and generates detailed, citation-backed answers.
+* It finds relevant NASA bioscience papers, retrieves key information using a RAG pipeline and generates detailed, citation-backed answers.
 * Each answer includes inline citations with clickable links so you can jump straight to the source.
 * Related images are fetched dynamically and displayed in a sidebar.
 * You can open **multiple chat sessions**, save context, and explore follow-up questions just like you would with a human expert.